ImpishDeathTech/GZDoomRun/README.md

 ### A small tool for loading GZDoom mods on Linux a little easier.
 > This a persosnal program that was originally just a simple python sciript meant to used with Steam to help me load doom mods easier,
 > but has evolved into a full blown Doom Loader that has a few command line options that make it a fine personal program.
-> Type `gzdr help all` once installed to see these options.
+> Type `gzdrun help all` once installed to see these options.
 > Requires python3 and PySimpleGUI to be installed on your sistem.
 > This program is really for my own usage, this help is just here as a reference for myself,
 > you can use it yourself, but the python application will see no further development due to the recent decisions of the PySimpleGUI API.